 This is part IV of our series on how to sue a Chinese company.
 This is the final post in our series addressing what to do to secure redress against a Chinese company that owes you money or has wronged you.
-It is based on an article I recently had published (along with one of my law firm’s new associates, Rebecca Carlson) in Bloomberg Law Reports [one week trial subscription required] and on an article I wrote for the Wall Street Journal, entitled,” Chinese Companies Court Disaster.”
+It is based on an article I recently wrote for Bloomberg Law Reports [one week trial subscription required] and on an article I wrote for the Wall Street Journal, entitled,” Chinese Companies Court Disaster.”
 Please note that instead of using footnotes, this post use brackets, , instead.

 Part I focused on how to effect service of process on a Chinese company pursuant to the Hague Convention and on the jurisdictional issues involved in suing a Chinese company.
 Part II focused on how to conduct discovery against a Chinese company.
 Part III was on overall litigation strategies and on how to enforce your judgment against a Chinese company.
 This final post will focus briefly on arbitrating against a Chinese company in the United States and also on suing a Chinese company in China.